UWA-Marine-Ecology-Group-projects/culturalmapper/instructions.md

 <p>
 <h5>
 <ol style = "text-align: center; margin-left: 30px; margin-right: 30px;">
- <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Indicate broadly in which areas you would like to map your use or local knowledge</li>
+ <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Indicate broadly in which areas you would like to map cultural values and pressures/threats</li>
- <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Indicate which activities and local knowledge topics you would like to map</li>
+ <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Indicate which cultural values and pressures/threats you would like to map</li>
- <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Map your use or local knowledge on the maps provided (next page)</li>
+ <li style = "text-align: center; margin-left: 30px; margin-right: 30px; margin-top: 10px;">Map your knowledge of cultural values and pressures/threats on the map provided (next page)</li>
 </ol>
 </h5>
 </p>